the-events-calendar/event-tickets/readme.txt

 * Fix - Corrected an issue where `attendees_table->prepare_items()` was being called multiple times.
 [ET-2005]
 * Fix - Tickets block will be properly registered when creating a new post or page.
 [ET-2045]
 * Tweak - Added additional fields to the Event Tickets Site Health section.
 [ET-2017]
+* Tweak - Adjusted the logic for calculating fees when using Stripe.
+[ET-2015]

 = [5.8.3] 2024-03-12 =